-Overcoming withdrawal symptoms and urges to smoke are typically the toughest challenges, Babb added.
+Overcoming withdrawal symptoms and urges to smoke cigarettes are typically the toughest challenges, Babb added.

 “The first weeks after one’s quit day are the most difficult, and most smokers who relapse do so during this period,” Babb said.
 “Smokers’ chances of quitting for good improve the longer they stay quit.”

-Cutting Down Smoking Gradually Versus Quitting Cold Turkey
+Cutting Down Smoking Gradually vs. Quitting Cold Turkey